Tornado outbreak of December 10–11, 2021: Northeast Arkansas–Missouri Bootheel–Northwest Tennessee

-East of Hayti, the tornado caused additional EF2 power pole damage and then crossed the Mississippi River into Lake County, Tennessee around 8:20 p.m.
-CST (02:20 UTC).
-It briefly crossed a bend in the river back into Missouri before crossing into Lake County again.
-Moving through central Lake County, the tornado narrowly missed the small community of Wynnburg, producing EF3 damage in rural areas outside of town, where numerous large trees were snapped and denuded, some of which sustained debarking.
+East of Hayti, the tornado caused additional EF2 power pole damage before crossing the Mississippi River into Lake County, Tennessee.
+It briefly crossed a bend in the river back into Missouri before crossing into Tennessee again.
+The tornado then narrowly missed Wynnburg, producing EF2-EF3 damage in rural areas outside of town, where numerous large trees were snapped and denuded, some of which sustained debarking.
 Some metal high-tension power poles were bent to the ground as well.
-The tornado reached peak intensity a second time near Tiptonville as it moved across the southern shore of Reelfoot Lake, striking the Cypress Point Resort and resulting in three fatalities.
-A bait and tackle shop sustained EF4 damage as it was swept clean from its foundation, with only a bare concrete slab remaining.
-Multiple cottages, houses, and cabins were also destroyed, while a couple of two-story hotel buildings sustained total destruction of their top floors, and collapse of many walls on their first floors, with damage to those structures rated EF3.
-A gift shop and a restaurant also sustained severe damage, large amounts of debris was scattered throughout the area, and several people sustained serious injuries at the resort.
-The tornado crossed the southeastern part of the lake, before moving ashore again as it entered Obion County, causing high-end EF2 damage as it damaged or destroyed cabins, outbuildings, and houses along Lake Drive.
-Continuing at high-end EF2 strength, the tornado narrowed as it impacted the small town of Samburg, resulting in major damage along Highway 22.
-Houses in town had roofs and exterior walls ripped off, RV campers were tossed, and mobile homes were destroyed.
+The tornado then reached its peak intensity for a second time southeast of Tiptonville as it struck the Cypress Point Resort on the southern shore of Reelfoot Lake.
+A bait and tackle shop was swept away and reduced to a bare concrete slab at low-end EF4 intensity.
+EF3 damage occurred nearby as multiple cottages, houses, and cabins were destroyed, a couple of two-story hotel buildings had their top floors destroyed with many first floors walls also collapsing, and a gift shop and a restaurant sustained severe damage.
+Three people were killed at the resort and large amounts of debris were scattered throughout the area.
+The tornado then crossed the southeastern part of the lake, before moving ashore again as it entered Obion County, causing high-end EF2 damage as it damaged or destroyed cabins, outbuildings, and houses along Lake Drive.
+A person was killed at a mobile home park when their RV was destroyed.
+Continuing at high-end EF2 strength, the tornado narrowed as it moved along SR 22 and directly through Samburg.
+Houses had roofs and exterior walls ripped off, RV campers were tossed, and mobile homes were destroyed.
 The city hall building, post office, a gas station, and several other buildings were damaged or destroyed as well.
-One person was killed in town, and others were injured.
-Northeast of town, the tornado began to weaken, with the roof being blown off a farm building along Old Samburg Road.
-Trees and tree limbs were also downed, and damage was rated EF1 in this area.
-It continued northeastward along the road, causing EF0 tree limb damage until it dissipated approximately 2.5 mi northeast of Samburg at 8:36 p.m.
+Northeast of town, the tornado rapidly weakened to EF1 intensity, blowing the roof off of a farm building and downing trees and tree limbs.
+Continuing to weaken rapidly, the tornado caused EF0 tree limb damage until it dissipated approximately 2.5 mi northeast of Samburg at 8:36 p.m.
 CST (02:36 UTC).

 The tornado was rated as a low-end EF4 with winds estimated at 170 mph, reaching a peak width of 1800 yd along an 81.17 mi path through portions of three states, remaining on the ground for 89 minutes.
-Eight fatalities occurred, along with many injuries, some of which were serious.
+Eight fatalities and one indirect fatality occurred, along with at least 16 injuries and two indirect injuries, some of which were serious.
 After the tornado dissipated, the parent supercell entered a cycling phase, producing three brief tornadoes, one rated EF1 and the other two rated EF0, in Obion County northeast of Samburg and west of Union City.
 As the storm passed to the northwest of Union City, it produced a stronger, longer-tracked tornado near Woodland Mills.